 If you already have a Twitter account, then you could use this post to refine your profile and your overall aims and audience.

 What purpose do you want to set up an account for?
-With Twitter, you can have more than one account (each linked to a different email address), as it is not limited to single real life identities like Facebook or LinkedIn are.
+With Twitter, you can have more than one account (each linked to a different email address), as, unlike Facebook or LinkedIn, it is not limited to single real life identities.
 Many people will start off with a personal, individual account to get used to Twitter, and then think about other ways in which they might use it to represent a group or service.
 For example, I’m both @markwarnes2 for individual professional conversations, and also @ARU10DoT for this programme!
 You might wish to set up an impersonal account to publicise your department, service, or other activity such as a conference team, journal, research group, module or programme like this one.

 If you don’t yet use Twitter, visit the site to set up an account.

 - You’ll firstly need to enter a real name, email address and password to sign up and create an account.
 Different accounts will need separate email addresses.